-The waiting list for families Displaced by Government Action is continually opened toaccept applications and referrals as long as there are vouchers available.
+The waiting list for families Displaced by Government Action is continually opened to accept applications and referrals as long as there are vouchers available.

-The waiting list for Family Unification is continually open for referrals from PrinceGeorge's County Department of Social Services as long as there are FUP vouchersavailable.
+The waiting list for Family Unification Program and Foster Youth Initiative is continually open for referrals from Prince George's County Department of Social Services as long as there are FUP /FYI vouchers available.

-A three-step process will be used when it is expected that a family will not be selected from thewaiting list for at least 60 days from the date of application.
+A three-step process will be used when it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application.
 Under the three-step application process, the PHA initially will require families to provide only the information needed to enter the family on a waiting list.
 The second step will require the families pulled from the top of a waiting list to complete a preliminary application in order make an initial assessment of the family's eligibility and to determine the family's placement on the waiting list.
 The third step will require the family to provide all the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list and provide detailed information via a waitlist survey.
 The waitlist survey provides visibility via HAPGC's Voluntary Compliance Agreement.
 It provides the selected Applicants the ability to provide unit and accommodation needs prior to lease up and unit selection.

-The three- step process will be used to accept applications for the Housing Choice Voucher (HCV) Program(s) as well as the waiting lists for the Project Based Voucher Program and the Moderate Rehabilitation Programs.
+The three- step process will be used to accept applications for the Housing Choice Voucher (HCV) Program(s) including the Maryland SVP program as well as the waiting lists for the Project Based Voucher Program